millermedeiros/MM_js_lib/README.md

  - be easy to debug;
  - be easy to maintain;
  - follow best practices;
- - follow standards when possible (preferably same API than native Objects);
+ - follow standards when possible;
- - don't try to convert JavaScript into another language!
+ - **don't try to convert JavaScript into another language!**
  - be compatible with other frameworks;
  - be simple;
  - be small;